Contributors Dropdown icon

 The beauty and challenge of digital marketing strategies are that there’s always room for surprises.
 Nobody knows a campaign will be viral before it turns viral, right?

 You have to start based on some calculations and analysis.
 However, your plans shouldn’t be set in stone and must be iterated based on actual performance.
 This may or may not differ from expectations.
-So when you budget, you need to keep room to allow flexibility.
+So thought you'll allocate your initial marketing budget based on expected ROI, you need to keep room to allow flexibility.

-If a campaign or channel continues to fail, you should pause it and reallocate your budget to something else.
+If a paid campaign or a social channel (for example) continues to fail, you should pause it and reallocate your budget to something else.
 Alternatively, if something is performing well and yielding excellent results, you can ask senior management for a higher budget.
-If they cannot provide more budget, you can devise a plan to shuffle and shift existing resources from less-performing to higher-performing campaigns.
+If they cannot provide more marketing budget, you can devise a plan to shuffle and shift existing resources from less-performing to higher-performing campaigns.

 Please note when you measure results, you must tie back efforts to the goals they’re focusing on - as per the assigned expectation.
 For example, suppose you decide x percent of your budget is to improve branding and y percent for lead generation.
 You should be careful not to compare the ROI of your branding pursuits with your lead generation pursuits and shuffle budgets across goals if the different plans are hitting their specific targets.